 Effective October 2, 2023, the Clawback Policy was amended in order to comply with Nasdaq listing standards implementing Rule 10D-1 under the Exchange Act.
-If we are required to prepare an accounting restatement due to a material noncompliance of the Company with any financial reporting requirement under the securities law (a Restatement), the Clawback Policy provides for, among other things, the mandatory recovery by the Company of erroneously awarded incentive-based compensation (i.e., incentive-based compensation that was based on the attainment of a financial reporting measure) from persons who served as an executive officer of the Company (the Executive Officers) at any time during the performance period for such incentive-based compensation and who received such compensation during the three fiscal years preceding the date on which the Company is required to prepare the Restatement (the Recovery Period).
-The compensation to be recovered is the amount in excess of what would have been paid based on the restated results.
+If we are required to prepare an accounting restatement due to a material noncompliance of the Company with any financial reporting requirement under the securities law (a Restatement), the Clawback Policy provides for, among other things, the mandatory recovery by the Company of erroneously awarded incentive-based compensation (i.e., incentive-based compensation that was based on the attainment of a financial reporting measure) from persons who served as an executive officer of the Company (the Executive Officers) at any time during the performance period for such incentive-based compensation and who received such compensation to be recovered is the amount in excess of what would have been paid based on the restated results.
 Recovery is required on a "no fault" basis, without regard to whether any misconduct occurred and without regard to whether an Executive Officer was responsible for the erroneous financial statements.